 The best way I’ve found to understand the problems, challenges, and triumphs that my customers face is by tailoring my interview sessions so that I can understand what a typical day looks like for them.
 Conducting “a day in the life” interview should happen in person so that you can quietly observe your customer or user while they do their job.
 You will likely pick up on things that you wouldn’t discover during a video call, such as who else stops by their desk to ask them questions that involve your product.

 One of my clients sells software to companies that involve routing drivers to various locations.
 It was fascinating to see the office interactions with the dispatchers who seemed to be at the center of it all.
 It became clear that dispatchers were a key customer that my client needed to focus on to understand how they could serve that particular type of user even better.

 Once you are comfortable with interviewing your customers regularly, you may be ready for the next level: establishing a customer advisory board (CAB).

 CABs are a great way to engage with a few of your most passionate users.
 The key is selecting participants who seem to genuinely wish for you and your company to succeed.
 But you also want to select people who will be straight with you and tell you if they think your idea stinks.

 You should select people that represent a cross-section of your target customer.
 For example, if your customer sells road-mapping software, you’ll want to include people responsible for creating the roadmap, people who need to understand the roadmaps once they’re creating, and the decision-makers.

 Once you have your board established, it’s good to have a regular meeting cadence.
-Some CABs gather monthly, some gather quarterly.
+Some CABs gather monthly, and some gather quarterly.
 Choose the frequency that works best for you and your CAB members.
-You can also use your CAB for soliciting feedback via surveys or sending them mock-ups to gather preliminary user experience feedback.
+You can also use your CAB to solicit feedback via surveys or sending them mock-ups to gather preliminary user experience feedback.
 There is no limit to how you can leverage a CAB to act as a sounding board as you contemplate how to grow your business.

 Documenting your findings